MyBord/mybord-server/docs/build.md

   * Runs the built server.
   * NOTE: env vars will get injected via heroku when we run `yarn start`.
 * **`start`:**
+  * This is the command that creates our production application by doing the following, in order:
+    * it gets the master front-end build and saves it to our 'client' folder.
-  * This is the command that creates our production application; it builds our production node.js server / application and then runs it.
-We use the `start` command because when we deploy our node.js application to heroku, it looks at our `package.json` file and runs the `start` command.
+    * it builds our production node.js server / application.
+    * It runs our node.js server / application.
+  * We use the `start` command because when we deploy our node.js application to heroku, it looks at our `package.json` file and runs the `start` command.

 ## VI.
 Env Vars